krishnenduvp/krishnenduvp/README.md

-- 👋 Hi, I’m @krishnenduvp
+- 👋 Hi, I’m Krishnendu VP
 - 👀 I’m interested in DevOps, Automation & AI
 - 🌱 I’m currently learning everything I can from free resources in Youtube and Tech blogs
 - 📫 How to reach me via https://www.linkedin.com/in/krishnenduvp/